ECTS

 Faculty of Science

-The aim of this course is to understand the mechanisms used by organisms to cope with the constraints of the aquatic environment.
-Using animal models (mollusks, crustaceans, fish) and plant models (macro- and microalgae, aquatic angiosperms), this course will cover the various dimensions of the adaptive biology of organisms, from their capacity to acclimatize and adapt to change, to their physiological limits and the optimization of phenotypic traits in response to environmental constraints.
-This UE aims to study :
+The objective of this EU is to understand the mechanisms used by organisms to cope with the constraints of the aquatic environment.
+Using animal models (mollusks, crustaceans, fish) and plants (macro- and microalgae, aquatic angiosperms), this course will address the various dimensions of the adaptive biology of organisms, ranging from their ability to acclimatize and adapt to change, to their physiological limits and the optimization of phenotypic traits in response to environmental constraints.
+This course aims to study:

-- ecophysiological responses (from gene expression to organism performance and behavior), using various aquatic ecosystems (intertidal, estuarine, polar, cavernicolous and abyssal) as examples;
+- ecophysiological responses (from gene expression to organism performance and behavior), using various aquatic ecosystems (intertidal, estuarine, polar, cave-dwelling, and abyssal) as examples;

 - the integration of structure-function relationships in a given environmental context.

-On a practical level, this course will enable students to study the functioning of organisms by means of simple physiological measurements, and to learn how to set up experiments.
-Presentations of scientific articles chosen by the teaching staff will complement the knowledge acquired in class.
+On a practical level, this course will enable students to study how organisms function using simple physiological measurements and learn how to set up experiments.
+Presentations of scientific articles selected by the instructors will supplement the knowledge acquired in class.

 ECTS